 - Simple burn and dodge technique using blend modes

 - Working with smart objects & the advantages

-In this class you’ll see as Viktor carefully works through the image — tidying up small, distracting details using the Clone tool and using a quick burn and dodge technique to add depth and three dimensionality to the image.
+In this class, you’ll see Viktor carefully through the image — tidying up small, distracting details using the Clone tool and using a quick burn and dodge technique to add depth and three dimensionality to the image.
 Viktor, working with smart objects, focuses on burning and dodging the firefighter’s jacket and parts of the background scene and shows how these subtle changes and attention to detail can have a big impact.

 Using Burning & Dodging to add depth to the background:

 Using Burning & Dodging to darken the subject:

 For more tips on creating composite images in Photoshop, read our ‘Top tips for compositing‘ article.